 Most of the time, lenders will want to steer you into refinancing your loan – but by the time you’re a few payments behind, you probably won’t qualify for a reduction in interest rate.
 This is where you’ll have to work really hard to negotiate with your bank.
 Usually, it takes lots of calls and the patience of a saint to successfully get through all the required bureaucracy.
-But through it all, you should always remember…Never… Ever Act Rude to you bank or lender.
+But through it all, you should always remember…Never… Ever Act Rude to your bank or lender.
 No Matter how frustrating they may be… Never!

-Ask for help from everyone you speak to, but ensure that you don’t sound desperate ( Even if you are).
+Ask for help from everyone you speak to, but ensure that you don’t sound desperate (even if you are).
 Explain your situation, offer supporting documents, and reassure the bank that you are committed to completing all your outstanding mortgage payments as soon as you can.

 If you’re in need of a temporary fix and want to stay in your home, most banks can be forgiving.
 Sometimes they’ll be willing to add a few months of payments back onto the primary balance of your loan.
 It’s all dollars and cents to them, so remind them that you need their help, in order to give them a lot more money in the long run.
 This can be an effective tactic in negotiations because if they have to sell your house at a foreclosure auction, they’ll make a huge loss.
 That sounds obvious, but for some reason, bankers seem to forget it when saying “No” to people that ask for help.

 Sell Your House to FastPath Home Buyers to Avoid Foreclosure in Minneapolis MN